hailelagi/hailelagi.com/content/posts/a-peek-into-the-beam.md

 talks to the operating system via [threads](https://www.cs.uic.edu/~jbell/CourseNotes/OperatingSystems/4_Threads.html) and manages the [how and when](https://hamidreza-s.github.io/erlang/scheduling/real-time/preemptive/migration/2016/02/09/erlang-scheduler-details.html) of computations (processes - in the vm).
-It does something called _preemptive scheduling_ which requires making a nuanced trade off - all processes are treated as equal and given a tiny block of time/memory to execute, whether this is enough for a process is irrelevant.
+It does something called _preemptive scheduling_ which requires making a nuanced trade off - all processes are treated as equal(unless a priority is set) and given a tiny block of time/memory to execute, whether this is enough for a process is irrelevant.
 It sacrifices the efficient allocation of resources to processes that need it most to make some important guarantees which make fault tolerance possible:

 1. High availability
 2. Isolated failure states